aceontech/aceontech.github.io/_posts/2013-11-27-how-to-parse-rss-podcasts-with-nodejs.markdown

 **feedparser** is now includable via **require()**.

 ## A quick note on NodeJS Streams
 With NodeJS Streams ([API documentation](http://nodejs.org/api/stream.html#stream_class_stream_readable)), inherently slow I/O channels (like HTTP or file-system access) are exposed as unified event-emitting APIs in the form of stream.Readable and stream.Writeable.
-The only thing you really need to know about this is that the stream APIs return data in **chunks**.
+The only thing you need to remember is that the stream APIs return data in **chunks**.
 You - as the developer - are responsible for handling these chunks properly, i.e. don't expect the 'chunk' or 'readable' events to mean 'done'.

 You can find more information on NodeJS Streams on [Max Ogden](http://maxogden.com/)'s [blog](http://maxogden.com/node-streams.html).